nismod/smif/docs/getting_started.rst

     data.set_results("cost", np.array([[1.23, 1.543, 2.355]])

-The expected format of the data is a numpy array with the dimensions (len(regions), len(intervals)) as defined in the model's output configuration.
+The expected format of the data is a 2-dimensional numpy array with the dimensions described by the tuple ``(len(regions), len(intervals))`` as defined in the model's output configuration.
-Results are expected to be set for each of the model outputs defined in the output configuration.
+Results are expected to be set for each of the model outputs defined in the output configuration and a warning is raised if these are not present at runtime.

 The interval definitions associated with the output can be interrogated from within the SectorModel class using ``self.outputs[name].get_interval_names()``